Communist Party of Thailand: 1970s: Peak

+During Thailand’s democratic period between 1973 and 1976 many groups were radicalised and socialist groups such as the Socialist Party of Thailand, the Socialist Front, the New Force Party and the Labour Party were all able to get members elected to the country’s parliament.

 In the aftermath of the 6 October 1976 Massacre at Thammasat University and in the climate of increasing repression after the military take-over of the country, the CPT was able to expand its membership base.

-Many of the new recruits were students, workers, intellectuals, farmers or cadres of the Socialist Party of Thailand.
+Many of the new recruits were students, workers, intellectuals, farmers or cadres of the Socialist Party of Thailand (SPT) whose leader Boonsanong Punyodyana had also been murdered on 28 February 1976.

 More than 1,000 students joined the party, including most elected campus representatives throughout the country.
 A large section of the newly recruited members received political and military training in PLAT camps in Laos.
 Instructors were Thai, Lao, and Vietnamese.

+The political folk-rock group Caravan also fled to the jungles to link-up with the CPT at this time.
+Another who fled was Phumtham Wechayachai, who some 50 years later served as Thailand's acting prime minister.

-In many cases students accustomed to urban life had difficulties adapting to the harsh realities of guerrilla struggle, and thus the party decided to place many of them in villages rather in deep jungle.
+In many cases, students accustomed to urban life had difficulties adapting to the harsh realities of guerrilla struggle, and thus the party decided to place many of them in villages rather deep in the jungle.
 The new student recruits were divided into groups of five to ten, which were distributed along the approximately 250 "liberated villages" of the country.

 By 1977, the party had an estimated 6,000 to 8,000 armed fighters, and about a million sympathizers.
 Half of the provinces of the country were declared "communist infiltrated" by official Thai sources at the time.

 The entry of leftist intellectuals to the party strengthened its capability to pursue united front policies.
 Following the expansion of its membership, the CPT began to stretch out a hand to wider sections of Thai society for forming a broad democratic front.
-On 7 May 1977, the Socialist Party of Thailand (SPT) declared that it would cooperate in armed struggle with the CPT.
-On 2 July the two parties declared the formation of a united front.
+On 7 May 1977, the SPT declared that it would cooperate in armed struggle with the CPT.
+On 2 July, the two parties declared the formation of a united front.